romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When creating a custom GitHub Action in a public repository, what is the best practice for ensuring the action's code adheres to consistent coding standards and best practices?
+Q: When creating a custom GitHub Action in a public repository, what is the best practice for ensuring the action's code adheres to consistent coding standards and best practices?
 <details><summary>Show the answer</summary><p>

 - **Implement a linter in the action's development workflow to automatically check code submissions for adherence to defined coding standards**